 In 2010, the Minister of State at the Department of Communications, Energy & Natural Resources requested advice on how a commercial salmon fishery could be operated on stocks in Castlemaine Harbour in a sustainable manner, maximising the opportunities for commercial fishing whilst ensuring that stocks are not overexploited.
 In this context, a pilot fishery was operated in Castlemaine Harbour in 2010 to determine the composition of the various stocks in the fishery.
 The results indicated that at least 94% of the catch in the fishery comprised salmon stocks from rivers entering Castlemaine Harbour (Laune, Caragh and Maine).
 All three rivers have been above CL since 2011 and a mixed-stock fishery has operated since that time.
-Advice is provided annually on this common embayment fishery based on all three rivers simultaneously achieving their CLs.
+Advice is provided annually on this common embayment fishery is to operate in Castlemaine in 2022, then a mixed-stock common estuary surplus applies which raises the CL for constituent rivers to ensure they simultaneously meet CL.
+The common estuary surplus for Castlemaine is 4024 fish for 2022.
+This surplus applies to all relevant commercial and recreational fisheries and can be allocated accordingly between them.
+The 2SW Laune and 2SW Caragh have a separate surplus.